About the Village

 A visit to the Village is FREE, and a small Village Tour Guide is available in artists studios for visitors to keep.
 A larger book with more detailed information is also available to visitors to use and return.

 Every day promises something different.
-Check the calendar for events and hours of various studios and museums.
+Check the events schedule for events and hours of various studios and museums.

 Spruce Forest serves a unique purpose in the Allegheny region.
 Here in the heart of what was known as Little Crossings in the time of General Braddock, artists have developed designs, genres, and even media specific to this area.
 Spruce Forest is a venue not only where artists showcase and sell their work, but also where visitors have the chance to interact with artisans inside their studios.
 Six resident artists and many visiting artists share their stories, technical advice, and creative processes with our audience of 60,000 each year.